BEST METRONOME FOR DRUMMERS LIVE & PRACTICE

 If the Boss DB-90 above is too heavy duty for you and goes beyond what you need then perhaps this model, the DB-60 is better for you.
 This isn’t such a great metronome for live situations although it certainly can be used in that environment.
 This is the best metronome for practicing and it is very compact so it can easily fit in your drumstick bag.

 I know you’re probably thinking I’m crazy for adding this to a list of best metronomes.
 However, when it comes to live playing, the Roland SPD SX is really one of the best options for running a metronome.
 Having the ability to run the metronome is just one of so many incredible things this piece of gear can do.
-If you watch live concerts of the top bands and drummers in the world, you can clearly see the majority of them have one these and pretty much all of them use it as a metronome for live drumming.
-The Roland SPD-SX is not just an investment in terms of the metronome and click function but this is a tool that will take your live drumming rig to the next level.
+If you watch live concerts of the top bands and drummers in the world, you can clearly see the majority of them have one of these and pretty much all of them use it as a metronome for live drumming.
+The Roland SPD-SX is not just an investment in terms of the metronome and clicks function but this is a tool that will take your live drumming rig to the next level.
 Furthermore, I regularly recommend the SPD-SX as a great drumset for kids and beginners.

 Wind-up Pendulum Style

-Just for nostalgia, let’s look at the good old-fashioned wind up device of the past.
+Just for nostalgia, let’s look at the good old-fashioned wind-up device of the past.

 This is what was sitting on my piano teacher’s piano every week when I went to lessons as a young boy.
 They are actually pretty cool, and if in working order, they are very reliable.